survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 ...
 ```

 As you can see, *app.js* is big.
-This is exactly what we wanted.
 We must do something about this next.

 ## Setting Up a `vendor` Bundle

 So far our project has only a single entry named as `app`.
 As you might remember, our configuration tells webpack to traverse dependencies starting from the `app` entry directory and then to output the resulting bundle below our `build` directory using the entry name and `.js` extension.

-To improve the situation, we can define a `vendor` entry containing React.
-This is done by matching the dependency name.
-It is possible to generate this information automatically as discussed in the end of this chapter, but I'll go with a static array here to illustrate the basic idea.
+To improve the situation, we can define a `vendor` entry containing React by matching the dependency name.
+It is possible to generate this information automatically as discussed at the end of this chapter, but I'll go with a static array here to illustrate the basic idea.
 Change the code like this:

 **webpack.config.js**